sparrell/temp/bssf.md

 ii.
-The fuel for the rocket in cybersecurity is automation, iii.	the gazillion piece parts are the alphabet soup I just went thru, iv.	and the rocket holding it all together is sharing among defenders
-- Blinky Demo (pi slide)
+The fuel for the rocket in cybersecurity is automation, iii.	the gazillion piece parts are the alphabet soup I just went thru, iv.	and the rocket holding it all together is sharing among defenders 1 Blinky Demo (pi slide)
 i.
-Live demo of raspberry pi doing small subset of previous automation stuff
+Live demo of raspberry pi doing small subset of previous automation stuff 1 Conclusion
-- Conclusion
-a.
-Takeaway slide
+   *	Takeaway slide
 i.
 Cybersecurity == Cybersafety == important in cyber-physical systems ii.
 Cybersecurity Automation is cheaper/better/faster than manual iii.
 Cybersecurity Vendor-agnostic standards enable automation